 Full details of the Digital Transition Fund are available on Digital Transition Fund / Ciste Trasdula Digiteach - Enterprise Ireland.

 Please note, under the eligibility criteria of the Fund, selected projects must comply with relevant EU and national environmental legislation and in particular with the ‘Do no significant harm’ Technical Guidance (2021/C58/01).
-Specifically:
+Specifically, the following projects are not eligible:

 - activities related to fossil fuels, including downstream use